Rhea-Braithwaite/IntrotoIM/March30/README.md

 #### Problems
 I did not have any problems when building my circuit but I did encounter a few problems with my code

-- First and foremost and with that of the for loop.
-I was trying to figure out a way to find the length of the array.
-Using array.length did not work.
-I found out that for Arduino, you have to use the sizeof() function but this returns the number of bytes in the array.
+- First and foremost, I had a problem figuring out the length of the array to use in the for loop: I tried using array.length but it did not work.
+-   Solution: I found out that for Arduino, you have to use the sizeof() function but this returns the number of bytes in the array.
 For integers, each number is 2 bytes, so when using sizeof, it is necessary to divide by an element in the array, to get the correct calculation.
 So the code was (sizeof(array))/ array[0].
 I'm not sure why but this still did not work for me.
 The for loop only ran once.
 So instead, I passed the array size to the function and used that as the restriction for the for loop.